makdefense/makdefense-portfolio/SOC Level 1/Cyber Threat Intelligence Tools/threat-intelligence-tools.md

 ## Reflection

-> This lab provided me with knowledge about the
+> This lab provided me with knowledge about the different OSINT tools used to conduct security threat assessments and investigations.